arun-ks/ScreenSaverSaver/README.md

 **IMPORTANT: Use this only when you can keep an eye on your computer, to avoid unauthorized access**

 ## How does it work ?
-The script will move the mouse few pixels after regular (configurable) intervals to keep the screensaver at bay.
+The script will do the following after regular (configurable) intervals to keep the screensaver at bay.
+-  move the mouse 10 pixels down & 10 pixels to the right, then return to initial position
+-  Send key strokes for CRTL+TAB (move to next open program), then CTRL+SHIFT+TAB (move to previous open program)

 If the screen saver has been kept awake for a configurable consecutive iterations, the script will exit.